DanaAlesmael/Designing-a-new-robot/README.md

 Various considerations should be taken into account before starting this process:
-* Number of motors:
-* Location of motors:
+* Number and location of motors: To avoid complecating stuff, poppy robot was followed as a referece in terms of number and location of motors in which they were fixed depending on the main functionality of this new robot which is distributing papers.
 * Connection parts [screws, hinge,...]:
 * Cost:
 * Weight: